RADSeg: Unleashing Parameter and Compute Efficient Zero-Shot Open-Vocabulary Segmentation Using Agglomerative Models: Acknowledgments

 \section{Acknowledgments}

 \ifnotanon This work was supported by Defense Science and Technology Agency (DSTA) Contract \#DST000EC124000205, King Abdulaziz University, National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) Grant \#90IFDV0042, and DENSO Corporation Grant \#OSP00016426.
-We thank Nikhil Keetha for insightful discussions. \fi
+The work additionally used Bridges-2 at PSC through allocation cis220039p from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program which is supported by NSF grants \#2138259, \#2138286, \#2138307, \#2137603, and \#213296.
+We also gratefully acknowledge NVIDIA for providing GPUs to Airlab through academic hardware grants.
+Finally, we thank Mike Ranzinger, Nikhil Keetha, and Parv Maheshwari for insightful discussions. \fi